THE LIBERATION PLEDGE : BECAUSE EVERYBODY DESERVES PEACE AT THE TABLE

 The pledge is simple:

-one | Publicly refuse to eat animals - live vegan.
+one Publicly pledge to live vegan.

-three | Encourage others to take the pledge.
+three Encourage others to take the pledge.

 WHAT